 - "Securities Act" refer to the Securities Act of 1933, as amended; - "Special Committee" refer to the special committee of independent and disinterested directors of the Board established by the Board to (i) review, evaluate, structure and, if deemed sufficiently attractive, negotiate the terms and provisions, and determine the advisability, of the Reorganization, (ii) consider, on behalf of the Company and the Board, the terms and provisions of the Reorganization and (iii) approve or disapprove the Reorganization; - "Underwriting Agreement" refer to that certain Underwriting Agreement, dated March 8, 2023, by and among Atlas and Goldman Sachs & Co.
-LLC, BofA Securities, Inc. and Piper Sandler & Co., as representatives of the underwriters named therein; - "USFWS" refer to the U.S. Fish and Wildlife Service; and - "Written Consent' refer to the irrevocable written consent delivered on of all outstanding shares of Common Stock approving the Reorganization.
+LLC, BofA Securities, Inc. and Piper Sandler & Co., as representatives of the underwriters named therein; - "USFWS" refer to the U.S. Fish and Wildlife Service; and - "Written Consent" refer to the irrevocable written consent delivered on September 12, 2023 to Atlas by the holders of 82.0% of the voting power of all outstanding shares of Common Stock approving the Reorganization.